Whether you’re remodeling your kitchen or building a new one from scratch, choosing countertops is one of the most exciting steps in the process.

 Exposing quartz countertops to hot cookware could melt the resins and cause permanent discoloration and damage.
 White spotting and cloudiness are sure signs of heat damage.

-Some experts claim quartz can handle up to 300 degrees without damage and while others say they can only handle 150 degrees.
 The exact temperature threshold depends on the quality and manufacturer.
-Regardless, to be safe you should always put a pad or trivet between hot cookware and quartz countertops.
+Regardless, to be safe, you should always put a pad or trivet between hot cookware and quartz countertops.

 According to reports from homeowners, even the heat of warm dishes taken straight out of the dishwasher and set on top of quartz countertops can burn the resin binders and cause permanent damage.

 Bottom line—if heat damage is a major concern for you, you might want to consider granite.
 Granite is practically heat-proof and can handle direct contact with cookware that is up to 1200 degrees Fahrenheit.